zeroviscosity/go-hn/README.md

 }
 ```

+As described in the [docs](https://github.com/HackerNews/API#items), its `type` field will be one of the following:

+* "job"
+* "story"
+* "comment"
+* "poll"
+* "pollopt"

+Depending on the `type`, some fields will be empty.

 #### Get a User

 ```go
 user, err := hn.GetUser(item.By)
 ```

 This takes a string id (ie: username) and returns a `User` struct with fields matching those provided by the API.
-See the [docs](https://github.com/HackerNews/API#users) for more details.

 ```go
 type User struct {